alexklibisz/elastiknn/developer-guide.md

 ### Local Cluster

-Use `task cluster:run` to run a local cluster with one master node and one data node (using docker-compose).
+Use `task dockerRunTestingCluster` to run a local cluster with one master node and one data node (using docker-compose).
 There are a couple parts of the codebase that deal with serializing queries for use in a distributed environment.
 Running this small local cluster exercises those code paths.